 The girl shrugs.
 “Is that what you are?”
 But she giggles and wobbles her way into his arms and for a moment Justin can smell their saliva.
 He stays very silent, very still.
 But they do not notice him.
 And after a while they leave.
 He didn’t want them.
 But now he feels oddly bereft.

 But when he breathes he is increasingly certain that the breath that fills the alley is not his own.
 He has not eaten today, though there are in fact, plenty of opportunities to eat nowadays, there are numerous food trucks and canteens and religious groups doing their bit.
 And you can avoid the queues and the company if you’re feeling a bit threatened.
 You can wait and hang back and sneak along at the end.
 Or grab yours right at the beginning, before anyone arrives.
 One or two of the volunteers have even grown to know him, keeping a plate back to hand over when the other punters have gone and the packing up is almost over.
-They hadn’t seen him today though.
+They hadn’t noticed him today though.
 Perhaps he was too late.
 Or they ran out of food before.
-He had arrived when they were packing and they had not met his eye.
+He had arrived when they were packing up but no one glanced up, he couldn’t catch anyone’s eye.
 Oddly, he’d found it didn’t matter.
 He wasn’t that hungry.
 He had felt queasy and cold.
 He still does.
 Perhaps he is sickening for something.

 In the end it is the cat that does it.
 It trots into the alley with a business like air, then stops.
 Sniffs.
 Stands very still, its ears alert, its eyes very wide.
 It is looking right at him.
 Its fur stands on end.
 Behind it, it swishes a tail grown fat and electric with fear.
 Justin and the cat stare fixedly at each other for a long moment.
 Then he glances behind him, afraid, suddenly, that whoever or whatever it was looking at might somehow have come for him out of the wall.
 There is nothing and no one.
 Only bricks and mortar.
 A circle of cigarette ash in the brick, a spider web in the grooves.
-To the right, the words “S 4 P 4ever”.
+To the right, the words “SJ 4 PT 4ever”.
 A clumsily drawn heart.
 The word “Fuc” with the final letter smeared and obscured, as though someone has half heartedly tried to scrub it away.
 He turns back to the cat.
 It is frozen to the spot.
 They stare at each other wildly.
-Then he must have made some small movement because it turns very quickly, and before he can refocus it has shot away.
+Then he makes some small, involuntary movement, and it turns very quickly, and, before he can refocus, it has shot away.

 Justin does not want to be here any more.
 He does not want to be in this alley with its heaving air.
 He does not want to wait for the thing which scared the cat to return or to manifest.
 He does not want to be alone.

-Justin presses himself against the wall of the gift shop.
-The glass seems unstable.
-It is as if he would fall through it, find himself wandering, lost, among carved soaps and josticks.
+Justin presses himself briefly against the window of the gift shop, but the glass seems unstable.
+It seems as if he might fall through it, find himself wandering, lost, among carved soaps and josticks.
 He pushes himself away from it, hastily, staggers a little to the side where he can lean on the door.
 For a moment he thinks the door has opened, before he realizes that he must have fainted a little, must be losing his footing.
 Must be losing his mind.

 Because there are hundreds, maybe thousands of them.